Combinatorics of Hurwitz degenerations and tropical realizability: Genus one results

 \begin{theorem}[Necessity] Let $F\colon \Gamma\to\RR$ be a realizable balanced function on a tropical curve of genus $1$.
 Assume an open neighborhood of the cycle is contracted.
 Then $F$ is well-spaced. \end{theorem}

-\begin{proof} We assume the existence of an $H$-modification $\hat{F}:\hat{\Gamma} \to \hat{\Sigma}$ and show that there cannot be a simple critical point whose associated critical path has the unique minimal length among all critical paths.
-We argue by contradiction, and to set it up, suppose such a path exists and is given by $w$ with vertices ${P_1,\dots,P_n}$, with $P_1$ the only simple critical point on this path, and $P_n$ is the only point on the cycle.
+\begin{proof} We assume the existence of an $H$-modification $\hat{F}\colon\hat{\Gamma} \to \hat{\Sigma}$ and show that there cannot be a simple critical point whose associated critical path has the unique minimal length among all critical paths.
+We argue by contradiction and, to set it up, suppose such a path exists and is given by $w$ with vertices ${P_1,\dots,P_n}$, with $P_1$ the only simple critical point on this path, and $P_n$ is the only point on the cycle.

 We first claim that none of $P_2,\dots,P_n$ is a turning point.
-If $P_i$ is is a turning point, Proposition~\ref{prop:copying_paths} gives us a new path $\overline{Q_1,Q_2,...,Q_i}$ with $F(Q_k) = F(P_k)$ and such that $Q_1$ is a critical point.
-By the length considerations in this proposition, we contradict the length minimality or simplicity hypotheses.
+If $P_i$ is a turning point, Proposition~\ref{prop:copying_paths} gives us a new path $\overline{Q_1,Q_2,...,Q_i}$ with $F(Q_k) = F(P_k)$ and such that $Q_1$ is a critical point.
+By the length considerations in this proposition, we contradict the length-minimumity or simplicity hypotheses.

 We now examine the algebraic map at the point $P_n$.
 We claim that the local degree is $1$.
-By again applying Proposition~\ref{prop:copying_paths}, the slope of $\hat{f}$ for the edge $\overline{P_{n-1}P_n}$ is $1$.
-Suppose the local degree at $P_n$ is greater than $1$, a different edge in $\hat{\Gamma}$ attached to $P_n$ has the same image as $\overline{P_{n-1}P_n}$.
+By applying again Proposition~\ref{prop:copying_paths}, the slope of $\hat{f}$ for the edge $P_{n-1}P_n$ is $1$.
+Suppose that the local degree at $P_n$ is greater than $1$, a different edge in $\hat{\Gamma}$ attached to $P_n$ has the same image as $P_{n-1}P_n$.
 This contradicts the turning point hypothesis.